eiConsole v.23R1

 Adding the New Format

-Because we wish to convert from XML to a delimited format, we’ll want to add our Format on the Target Transform stage.
-Click that stage, then click Add Format:
+Because we wish to convert from XML to a delimited format, we’ll want to add our Format to the Target Transform stage.
+Click that stage, then click Add Format.

 With the Format added, the bottom half of the eiConsole screen changes to reflect the Format configuration.
-It is at this point that we will add the two steps we mentioned before for getting the database polling output XML to a delimited file: configure an XSLT to get the database polling output XML to a predetermined XML format, and configure the Delimited and Fixed-Width File transformation module to transform the newly transformed XML file to a delimited file.
+It is at this point that we will add the two steps we mentioned before to get the database polling output XML to a delimited file: 1) configure an XSLT to get the database polling output XML to a predetermined XML format and 2) configure the Delimited and Fixed-Width File transformation module to transform the newly transformed XML file to a delimited file.
 We will start with the second step so that we can obtain the predetermined XML from format to be used by the XSLT in this step.

 Configuring the Delimited and Fixed-Width File Transformation Module